gquemener/blackfire-php/README.md

 ## Workaround

-So far, I've managed to configure this value by running the following commands in `entrypoint.sh`:
+So far, I've managed to configure the credentials by running the following commands in `entrypoint.sh`:

 ```
 $ sed -i "s/^server-id=.*/server-id=${BLACKFIRE_AGENT_SERVER_ID}/" /etc/blackfire/agent